avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## Is AirPlay version 1 any good?

-While it's true that AirPlay v1 has a mixed reputation, it's quite possible for it to work very well indeed, and it's supported by a much wider range of Apple OS versions and devices than AirPlay v2.
+While it's true that AirPlay v1 has a mixed reputation, it's quite possible for it to work very well indeed.
 In particular, the AirConnect code used by SonoPlus allows the use of generous buffering -- on both the sending and receiving streams -- to prevent audio dropouts.

 ## How is SonoPlus managed and kept up-to-date?
 Is it secure?